Business Agents with AI

 Only in the case of unusual exceptions—such as lost packages or complex customs incidents—is the service automatically referred to the human resources department, allowing the operation to be scaled without compromising service quality.

-With RAG, users can find key insights in large volumes of structured or unstructured data without the need for manual searching .
+With RAG, users can find key information in large volumes of structured or unstructured data without having to search manually .

 USE CASE